nabbysidek/textboxarea-app-web/README.md

 ### What I learned

-- CRUD in Laravel
+- CRUD in Laravel using RESTful API
 - Eloquent Model in Laravel
+- HTML Markups using React Markups

 ### Continued development

-- To create a toggle checked state that can be stored inside the table.
+- To include markups that could provide hidden-spoiler for users to use.
+- To include pagination

 ## Author